BYLAWS OF NEW MARK FIRST POOL ASSOCIATION

 K. Regular and Special Meetings.
 The Executive Body shall meet monthly to discuss the affairs of the Corporation and take any actions necessary to advance the interests of the Corporation.
-Any Member of the Executive Body may call a special meeting upon five (5) days written notice to the remaining officers or Members at large.
+Special meetings may be called pursuant to the provisions of Article IV, Section C hereof.
 Any regular or special meeting may be postponed upon notice.
-Such notices shall conform to the requirements of notice to all Members above.
+Such notices shall conform to the requirements Article IV, Section C.

 L. Compensation.
 Officers shall serve without compensation, but may be reimbursed for the actual expenses incurred in the performance of their duties.
 Officers serving as President, Vice-President, Secretary, or Treasurer may not have been compensated by the Corporation for services rendered a year before such officers are elected to the Executive Body, nor may such Officers be compensated by the Corporation for services rendered two years after the officer’s tenure.

 M. Code of Ethics.
-The Executive Body shall be bound by the Code of Ethics for New Mark First Pool Association Board Members.
+The Executive Body shall be bound by the Code of Ethics for New Mark First Pool Corporation Board Members.

 ARTICLE VII CONTRACTS, LOANS, CHECKS, AND DEPOSITS